-Sustainable Modular Underground Greenhouse System:
+Sustainable Modular Underground Greenhouse System in the d Desert:

-this is an underground greenhouse system.
+This is an underground greenhouse system.
 The advantage of the subterranean design lies in the use of the earth‘s natural thermal storage properties, which allows for maintaining cooler interior temperatures year-round—without the need for energy-intensive air conditioning—at a level that supports optimal plant growth.

 This design consists cost-efficient octagonal modules arranged in a flexible and modular layout.
 The number and positioning of modules can be adapted to suit nearly any type of property.